jfallmann/MONSDA/docs/source/tutorial.rst

     monsda -j 12 -c ${CONDA_PREFIX}/share/MONSDA/configs/tutorial_postprocess.json --directory ${PWD}

-Will start the run in the current directory and generate a "FASTQ" sub-directory containing the downloaded sample, a "GENOME/Ecoli/INDICES" directory containing the built indices, including the one built for *salmon* later on, a "QC" directory containing all *FastQC* reports and *MultiQC* output, a "TRIMMED_FASTQ" directory for *trimgalore* and *cutadapt* output, a "DEDUP" directory for *umi_tools* (runs before trimming and after mapping) and *picard* (runs after mapping) output and a "MAPPING" directory containing the mapped files.
+Will start the run in the current directory and generate a "FASTQ" sub-directory containing the downloaded sample, a "GENOME/Ecoli/INDICES" directory containing the built indices, including the one built for *salmon* later on, a "QC" directory containing all *FastQC*/*RustQC* reports and *MultiQC* output, a "TRIMMED_FASTQ" directory for *trimgalore* and *cutadapt* output, a "DEDUP" directory for *umi_tools*/*fgumi* (runs before trimming and after mapping) and *picard* (runs after mapping) output and a "MAPPING" directory containing the mapped files.
 Furthermore, "DE/DEU" directories will be created which will hold output from counting with FeatureCounts and DE/DEU input and output from *EdgeR* and *DESeq2* respectively.
 Again, **MONSDA** will create a "LOG" directory containing it's own log, as well as logs of all executed jobs and again a "JOBS" directory for command-line calls.

 A successful run will show the message 'Workflow finished, no error'.
 Be aware that this is indeed an exhaustive workflow and will require a decent amount of disk-space, memory and compute-time, depending on the hardware at your disposal.